Skip to content

 Implementation

-Each AI action will be transformed into a JavaScript code snippet.
-Given the unpredictable nature of today’s LLMs, all the AI activity is expected to be performed once and reviewed by the test developer.
+Each AI action is transformed into a JavaScript code snippet.
+Given the unpredictable nature of today’s LLMs, all AI activity is expected to be performed once and reviewed by the test developer.
 No AI interactions are carried out during runtime to avoid intermittent and unpredictable results.
 The AI-generated code gets cached and is reused when you play the test.

 All cached information regarding AI interactions is saved in the %WORKDIR%\AI subfolder.